Oichkatzelesfrettschen/lites/docs/RESTRUCTURE_LAYOUT.md

 Other existing directories such as `tests/` and `docs/` remain at the top level.
-The legacy release trees once stored at the repository root have been moved into `Historical Archives/` along with old build scripts such as `makefile.legacy`.
+The legacy release trees once stored at the repository root have been moved into `archives/` along with old build scripts such as `makefile.legacy`.

 ## Header organisation